-Construction technologies are also stepping forward directly - new systems for strengthening the foundation pits of buildings, new formwork systems for the monolith appear, and construction equipment does not stand still.
+Construction technologies are also stepping forward - new systems for strengthening the foundation pits of buildings, new formwork systems for the monolith appear, and the development of construction equipment does not stand still.

-Since the post-war times, the construction time from project to commissioning has also become several times shorter.
-If earlier a good nine-story brick building was built for about 2 years (and this was a high rate of construction), now in 2 years it is possible to build a small residential quarter, both low-rise buildings and high-rise buildings.
+Since the post-war times, the construction time for buildings from the project to commissioning has also become several times shorter.
+If earlier a good brick nine-story building was built for about 2 years (and this was a high rate of construction), now in 2 years it is possible to build a small residential quarter, both low-rise buildings and high-rise buildings.

 - Is it possible to say that modern construction is more expensive than a few decades ago?

-It is impossible to unequivocally answer the question of the difference in the cost of construction now and several decades ago, since this is influenced by many factors: the cost of building materials and labor, the number and level of engineering systems laid down, their high cost, design costs.
+It is impossible to unequivocally answer the question of the difference in the cost of construction now and several decades ago, since this is influenced by many factors: the cost of building materials and labor, the number and level of engineering systems laid down, their price, and design costs.
 At different times, the cost of these parameters was different.

-The cost of construction in different periods of time is difficult to compare also because too different factors influenced this process.
-In the 60-80s, the cost was mainly formed by manual labor (the technique was not so developed and more labor was required).
-Materials were produced longer and in smaller quantities, design lasted several times longer and was more labor-intensive than today, but the cost of building land was lower.
+The cost of construction in different periods of time is also difficult to compare because the factors that influenced this process are too different.
+In the 60-80s, the cost was mainly formed by manual labor (technology was not so developed and more labor was required).
+Materials were produced longer and in smaller quantities, the design lasted several times longer and was more labor-intensive than today, but the cost of building land was lower.

 Now we have more automation at the construction site, materials are much more affordable, but land is becoming more expensive in proportion to the growing demand for housing.

 Housing requirements have also changed.
-To the generation that was born after 2000, you will no longer sell a Khrushchev with low ceilings, tiny kitchens, no soundproofing and an ugly facade.
+To the generation that was born after 2000, you will no longer sell an apartment in a Khrushchev building with low ceilings, tiny kitchens, no soundproofing and an ugly facade.
 This is reflected in design decisions and, as a result, in the cost of construction.